reflexer-labs/geb-pinger-bots/README.md

 - `SCHEDULER_INTERVAL_ETH_MEDIAN`: interval period at which the ETH median pinger is called
 - `SCHEDULER_INTERVAL_RAI_MEDIAN`: interval period at which the RAI median pinger is called
 - `SCHEDULER_INTERVAL_ETH_FSM`: interval period at which the ETH FSM pinger is called
-- `SCHEDULER_INTERVAL_RAI_FSM` : interval period at which the RAI FSM pinger is called
+- `SCHEDULER_INTERVAL_RATE_SETTER` : interval period at which the rate setter pinger is called
 - `TWILIO_AUTH_TOKEN`: Twilio secret for SMS alerts
 - `TWILIO_SEND_NUMBER`: Twilio alert sending number
 - `TWILIO_SID`: Twilio API key ID for SMS alerts